Is it possible to be diagnosed with endometriosis after menopause? Here, we answer all your questions about this often misunderstood condition.

 In a study published in 2019, researchers found that in 61% of the 36 women they assessed through case reports and a literature review, endometriosis symptoms started more than 10 years after menopause.

-More research is needed to establish what could be causing this.
+But due to the very small sample size, more research is needed to verify this percentage and establish what could be causing this.

 What are the symptoms of endometriosis after menopause?

 Women who have endometriosis after menopause typically experience similar symptoms to women who get it during their reproductive years.